-• Biscayne National Park (BNP) (\$4,470,000)
+• Biscayne National Park (\$4,673,000)

-FY 2010 funding will support BNP area management activities promoting public use, mitigation, and efforts to address impacts associated with urban sprawl, four solid waste landfills, and a nuclear power facility.
+FY 2011 funding will support Biscayne National Park's area management activities including: promoting public use and mitigation of public use; interpretation and education programs; protection of resources; and efforts to address impacts and threats associated with urban sprawl, increased urban freshwater use, four solid waste landfills, and a nuclear power facility.
 All of these threats are located along the park's western boundary and are "upstream" with respect to surface- and ground-water flow into the park.

-The BNP performs other area management activities associated with the protection of the park's natural, cultural, and historic resources as well as maintenance of park facilities.
-The BNP protects 173,000 acres of marine resources that include the largest living coral reef system in the NPS, 8 known terrestrial cultural sites, 40 known submerged cultural sites, and approximately 20 historic structures and two national historic districts within a boundary that has unlimited access points.
-The BNP maintains three developed islands and one mainland site that include six harbors/docking facilities, two campgrounds, six picnic areas, approximately ten miles of trails, six residences, an environmental education camp, and a major visitor center.
+Biscayne National Park performs other area management activities associated with the protection of the park's natural, cultural, and historic resources as well as maintenance of park facilities.
+The park protects 173,000 acres of resources that include Biscayne Bay, the largest living coral reef system in the NPS, 8 known terrestrial cultural sites, 67 known submerged cultural sites, approximately 20 historic structures, and 2 national historic districts within a boundary that has unlimited access points.
+The park maintains three developed islands and two mainland sites that include six harbors/docking facilities, two campgrounds, six picnic areas, approximately ten miles of trails, six residences, an environmental education camp, and a major visitor center.

-Current natural resources management will continue to protect coral reefs and seagrass beds, monitor water quality, document and mitigate impacts due to visitor and commercial uses, control exotic vegetation, and monitor at least eight threatened and endangered species.
+The Park's natural resources management will continue to protect Biscayne Bay estuarine resources, coral reefs, seagrass beds, hard bottom communities, monitor water quality, document and mitigate impacts due to visitor and commercial uses, control exotic vegetation, and monitor seventeen federally threatened and endangered species.
 Special efforts are applied to prevent and restore extensive damage to seagrass beds and coral reefs from boat groundings.
+Extensive efforts are made to work with local, state, and federal government agencies on development and impact issues.

-• Dry Tortugas National Park (\$1,789,000)
+• Dry Tortugas National Park (\$1,782,000)

-Funding in FY 2010 will support operations of this 65,000-acre marine and historical national park located 70 miles west of Key West.
+Funding in FY 2011 will support operations of this 65,000-acre marine and historical national park located 70 miles west of Key West.
 Current funding will continue a preservation and maintenance program for Fort Jefferson.
-Efforts will continue this year to document and recommend management strategies for submerged cultural resources.
+Efforts will continue to document and recommend management strategies for submerged cultural resources.
 These efforts are supported by park staff, with overall technical direction provided by the NPS Submerged Cultural Resources Unit.

-• Everglades National Park (ENP) (\$17,991,000)
+• Everglades National Park (\$18,475,000)

-Funding for ENP in FY 2010 will support area management activities including operations, natural resources management, planning, maintenance, and ecosystem restoration.
+Funding for Everglades National Park (ENP) in FY 2011 will support area management activities including operations, natural resources management, planning, maintenance, and ecosystem restoration.
 The park continues to attract significant national and international attention as a symbol of the effort to restore the Everglades and of the balance being sought in striving to secure south Florida's future.
 With over 1.5 million acres of fragile wilderness immediately adjacent to approximately 6 million people, and over 1.5 million visitors each year, ENP has special challenges.
 The park has extensive outreach programs to the local community and sustains a large backcountry/wilderness operation.

 The ENP operates major visitor use areas at Flamingo, Shark Valley, Everglades City, and Chekika, and oversees three concessions operations.
 Infrastructure requires extensive short-term maintenance, as well as long-term upgrades.
-The park has 82 miles of surfaced roads, 160 miles of trails, 3 campgrounds, 48 backcountry campsites, and 3 fee collection stations.
-The park has an unprecedented three international treaty designations and is unique in the world.
-It is home to over 1,000 species of plants, 400 species of birds, and 2 rare orchids, and is a refuge for 14 threatened and endangered species.
+The park has 82 miles of surfaced roads, 160 miles of trails, three campgrounds, 48 backcountry campsites, and three fee collection stations.
+The park is unique in the sense that it has an unprecedented three international treaty designations.
+It is home to over 1,000 species of plants, 400 species of birds, and two rare orchids, and is a refuge for 14 threatened and endangered species.